gradle/gradle/subprojects/docs/src/docs/release/notes.md

  - develop and test a Gradle plugin directly against a project that uses it
  - split a large multi-project build into several smaller builds, which can be worked on independently or together

-As an example, imagine you have two projects: a library called _number-utils_ and an application called _my-app_.
+As an example, imagine you have two separate projects with independent builds: a library called _number-utils_ and an application called _my-app_.
 Let's say the library has this build:

     apply plugin: 'java'
     group "org.sample"